 Easy To Cut & Split

-Cottonwood is also one of the easiest woods to cut and split.
+Cottonwood is also one of the woods that are least difficult to split woods to cut and split.
 Some people find difficulty with the splitting if the wood hasn’t been seasoned.
 When the Cottonwood is still green, it is too wet and stringy to split easily.
 If you allow the wood time to season, then it will be nearly effortless to split.

 If you cannot wait for the wood to season, you may have an easier time splitting it if you stack freshly cut wood off of the ground with plenty of airflow to give it some time to dry and season.

 Few Sparks and Decent Coaling

 For wood with a modest BTU, Cottonwood has excellent coaling qualities, this is great if you are building a fire to cook on as longer lasting coals make holding a consistent temperature easy.
 It also has a rather clean burn that produces little sparks, minimal sparking is great if you are doing a more traditional campout sleeping by the fire where you don’t want spark holes to get in your gear or clothing.